hackingprincesa/Active-Directory-Lab/README.md

 ## Future Plans

-- Expand the lab to include additional services like Certificate Services and Federation Services.
+- Expand the lab to include advanced AD features like Certificate Services and Federation Services.
 - Integrate SIEM tools for advanced monitoring and analysis.
 - Explore hybrid environments by connecting the lab to Azure Active Directory.